 Fixed and Level Setting Attenuators

-These attenuators are constructed with an E Plane resistive insert in the rectangular waveguide.
+These attenuators are constructed with an E Plane resistive insert in the center of the rectangular waveguide.

 Direct Reading and Programmable Waveguide Attenuators

-The operating mode of the attenuators is circular waveguide TE11 mode.
+The operating mode of the attenuators are circular waveguide TE11 mode.
 Unlike fixed and level setting attenuators, the attenuation value and phase shift of these attenuators are frequency independent.
-The reason being that the attenuation value of this kind of attenuator is strictly related to the area of the resistive vane exposed to the electrical field.
+The reason is that the attenuation value of this kind of attenuator is strictly related to the area of the resistive vane exposed to the electrical field.
 Therefore, the frequency dependent element, length, remains constant while the rotating angle changes.
 Because of this unique feature, the rotary vane based attenuator can be made for direct reading when the relationship of the attenuation value vs. rotation angle is characterized.
-The programmable version of this type of attenuator is made by replacing the drum with the digital control driver circuits.
-See the following typical chart for an E Band direct reading attenuator:
+The programmable version of this type of attenuator is made by replacing the drum with the digital control driver circuits and motor.
+See following typical chart for an E Band direct reading attenuator.

-Despite providing more precision and convenient attenuation settings, the direct reading and programmable attenuators are bulky and cost prohibitive.
+While providing more precision and convenient means for attenuation settings and measurements, the direct reading and programmable attenuators are bulky and expensive compared to their counterparts, the level setting and fixed attenuators.